Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

     static acceleration won't contribute.
 Thus I decided to call dynamic jerk just jerk.

-- As GyroJerk seems to be the first time derivative of angular velocity, I named it angular acceleration. (see What_is_gyro_jerk.R for details)
+- As GyroJerk is the first time derivative of angular velocity, I named it angular acceleration. (see What_is_gyro_jerk.R for details)

 - To indicate that the data is in the frequency domain, I used spectral in the variable name.

+- I decided that BodyBody in variable names is the same as Body.

-The resulting translations of the variables are given in the following:
+The resulting translations of the variables are given in the following table:

  old names         | new names
 -------------------|--------------------------